microsoft/jacdac/services/heartrate.md

 A sensor approximating the heart rate.

+    identifier: 0x166c6dc4
+    extends: _sensor

 **JACDAC is NOT suitable for medical devices and should NOT be used in any kind of device to diagnose or treat any medical conditions.**

-    identifer: 0x166c6dc4
-    extends: _sensor

 ## Registers

-    ro heart_rate: i16.16 bpm @ reading
+    ro heart_rate: u16.16 bpm @ reading

 The estimated heart rate.

-Negative value when the sensor cannot sense the rate.
+    rw connected: bool @ intensity

+A register that determines if the sensor is ready to measure data.

-    ro heart_rate_error?: u16.16 bpm @ error_reading
+    ro heart_rate_error?: u16.16 bpm @ reading_error

 The estimated error on the reported sensor data.

     enum Variant: u32 {
-        Finger,
-        Chest,
-        Wrist,
-        Pump,
+        Finger = 1
+        Chest = 2
+        Wrist = 3
+        Pump = 4
-        WebCam
+        WebCam = 5
     }
     const variant?: Variant @ variant

 The type of physical sensor

+## Events

+    event active @ active {}

+The sensor is connected to the patient and ready to measure data.

+    event inactive @ inactive {}

+The sensor was disconnected from the patient.